Aiven-Open/klaw-docs/blog/2023/07/high-availability-for-klaw.md

 ### Importance of High Availability in Klaw

-Kafka clusters can be complex and substantial, making effective management and monitoring crucial.
+Apache Kafka clusters can be complex and substantial, making effective management and monitoring crucial.
 A failure in these operations can lead to significant issues.
 By configuring Klaw with high availability, it becomes a reliable Kafka governance tool that ensures uninterrupted